 The tool gives you an idea of how effective your marketing efforts are when compared to your competitors (if you’ve manually entered any competitors on the competitor analysis page).
 This also gives you some idea of how far behind or far ahead you are of your competition in general.

 Based on an analysis of your marketing efforts, the tool will determine whether you’re generating enough leads and sales.
-The Marketing Grader will identify whether or not your blog posts are linking to landing pages and whether or not those landing pages include lead capture forms.
+The Marketing Grader will identify whether your blog posts are linking to landing pages and whether those landing pages include lead capture forms.
 If you don’t have landing pages or lead capture forms, you’re likely missing out on a significant amount of leads–especially if you seem to be attracting a lot of visitors to your site.

 The Marketing Grader will also identify whether you’ve implemented any automation tools.
 For example, a CRM will allow you to automatically track user behavior on your site so that you can identify what users you should engage based on their actions.